-- The Chrysanthemum Tea is helpful in boosting immunity is it is a rich source of vitamin B as well.
+- The Chrysanthemum Tea is helpful in boosting immunity as it is a rich source of vitamin B as well.

 - Chrysanthemum Tea also contains riboflavin that helps facilitate natural slimming and choline that boosts metabolism;

-- Vitamin C is present helps you from common cold, and provide ease in heaviness in the head and also provide relief in sinusitis discomfort.
+- Vitamin C in Chrysanthemum Tea helps you from common cold, and provides ease in heaviness in the head.
+It also provides relief in sinusitis discomfort.